 Having a detailed understanding of your company’s core business areas is of paramount importance while handling projects.
-An efficient project manager must also ensure that each of the team members also understand them.
+An efficient project manager must also ensure that each of the team members also understands them.
 It is also worthwhile to discuss the business model of your company, to understand the importance of its business in creating value, capturing this aspect, and the sustainability of the business over time.
-Having an in-depth knowledge of these aspects about the business will give an added edge in understanding the business model of your company.
+Having an in-depth knowledge of these aspects of the business will give an added edge in understanding the business model of your company.
 Also, it is important how the gained knowledge is assimilated.
 For this, it is necessary to create a mental image of the business model of your company.
-The gluing factor, which bridges together the assimilated information gained, is the assumption that you have adopted to bring these factors in context.
+The gluing factor, which bridges together the assimilated information gained, is the assumption that you have adopted to bring these factors into context.
 Usually, a project is awarded to a company based on the industry or vertical wherein its competencies lie.
 The company must have developed its business model based on these requisite competencies.
-Therefore, understanding your company’s business and it’s ways of conducting business are important factors for a project manager and his/her team members.
+Therefore, understanding your company’s business and its ways of conducting business are important factors for a project manager and his/her team members.

 2. Make the Project Schedule Visible to Everyone

 For accurate and timely completion of a project and deliverables, visibility of the project details such as the data, schedule, and budget is a key factor.
 Various reasons backing this approach exist.
 It helps in an enhanced planning method of resources and capacities.
-If you have all the project related information readily available, it accentuates a better level view of the whole workload.
-Accordingly, suitable modeling, as well as resource-utilization can be optimized.
+If you have all the project-related information readily available, it accentuates a better-level view of the whole workload.
+Accordingly, suitable modeling, as well as resource utilization can be optimized.
 Higher visibility also increases the level of confidence among stakeholders, higher-level managers, and your team members.
 If higher visibility is ensured, then key questions can be asked and adequate solutions can be realized.
 It also saves time and pointless decisions.
-Higher visibility ensures proper allocation of the company’s resources, which helps in timely recognition of the risks.
+Higher visibility ensures proper allocation of the company’s resources, which helps in the timely recognition of the risks.
 Also, individual team members will be able to relate to their key responsibilities, now that they have visibility of the project at hand.
 Once major details, required for the smooth execution, are shared among relevant team members and stakeholders, the overall project management effort is optimized.
 It also reduces the no. of preventive solutions required.

 3. Draw The Line Between Urgent And Important Tasks

 Both of these words sound familiar to corporate employees.
 The key approach to efficient management is differentiating urgent tasks from important tasks.
 Usually, urgent tasks elicit your swift attention for resolution.
-Tasks such as telephone calls, messages, meetings, and appointments requests your immediate actions.
+Tasks such as telephone calls, messages, meetings, and appointments request your immediate actions.
 Leadership lessons from the 34th president of the United States, Mr. Dwight D. Eisenhower, throw light into a clear distinction between these two tasks.
 He said, “What is important is not always urgent.
 What is urgent, on the other hand, is not always important.”
 More often than not, the decision to distinguish these tasks is intuitive.
 A business thinker Mr. Stephen Covey had, first, conceptualized Mr. Eisenhower’s decision-making principles in the form of a matrix, commonly known as the ‘Eisenhower Matrix’.
-The purpose of this tool is to help the professionals to distinguish between urgent tasks and important tasks.
+The purpose of this tool is to help professionals to distinguish between urgent tasks and important tasks.
 The matrix, essentially, consists of a square that is classified into 4 equal-shaped quadrants, which says

 - Urgent or Important tasks